DUAL DIAGNOSIS

 The symptoms of binge eating include:

-• Eating unusually large amounts of food in a short period of time
+• Eating unusually large amounts of food in a short time

 • Eating when not hungry